laurafroelich/tensor_classification/README.md

 # Methods

+The projection methods find optimal projections that separate observations from different classes maximally.
+Hence the projection matrices found by the projection methods can be used to project each higher-order observation into a smaller space, and its values in that space can be used for classification.

+The direct classification methods perform projection and classification in one step, by evaluating an expression similar to that in logistic regression, but using tensor multiplication to arrive at a scalar value in the exponents.
+For the direct classification methods, we have only implemented versions that work for matrix observations.

 ## Projection methods that optimise all modes at once by leveraging manifold optimisation

+We propose four ways to optimise a projection over a manifold in [3].
+Two of the methods assume the Tucker structure and two of the methods assume the PARAFAC structure for interactions between modes.
+Furthermore, two of the methods optimise a ratio of two traces whereas the other two methods optimise the trace of the ratio of two matrices.
+For further details see [3] or [5].

 ## Mode-alternating projection methods
 The implemented projection methods that alternate between modes during optimisation are: